spotipy-dev/spotipy/docs/index.rst

 Examples
 ========
-Here are a few more examples of using *Spotipy*.
+Here are a few more examples of using *Spotipy*, this time using the Authorization Code Flow to access your personal Spotify account data.

 Add tracks to a playlist::